prebish/cpu2247-schematic/README.md

 The origin repository for Logism can be found [here](https://github.com/logisim-evolution/logisim-evolution).
 However, for this project I will be using a fork created by [Jarrett Billingsley](https://github.com/JarrettBillingsley).

-Please follow the instructions below based on your Operating System.
+Follow the instructions based on your OS:

 #### **Windows**